 Today, Google no longer just looks at how many times a keyword appears, but it also looks at other more relevant factors such as semantically linked keywords, the site’s overall authority, how long visitors spend on a page and, of course, the length of the content.

-Here in 2020, when you type in a search query or question on Google, it presents what its algorithm has deemed to be the highest quality piece of content based both on these factors and ensuring that the content is SEO optimised.
+When you type in a search query or question on Google, it presents what its algorithm has deemed to be the highest quality piece of content based both on these factors and ensuring that the content is SEO optimised.

 The benefits of long-form content for recruitment firms